What Will Prince Harry and Meghan Markle Do With Their Baby Gifts?

-Even before the duchess of sussex gave birth to her first child, a baby boy born on Monday, friends of Meghan Markle and the Duke of Sussex, Prince Harry, were already going out of their way to shower the popular royal pair with gifts.
+Even before the Meghan, Duchess of Sussex gave birth to her first child, a baby boy born on Monday, friends of Meghan Markle and the Duke of Sussex, Prince Harry, were already going out of their way to shower the popular royal pair with gifts.

 But giving to royals is more complicated than wrapping up a baby rattle and posting it to the palace address.
 A grassroots “global baby shower” movement, spearheaded on social media by Markle’s fans, urged followers to give to charities on March 31 in the couple’s name.
 That spurred an April 5 Instagram update from the Sussexes, thanking participants and echoing the request that they not be sent physical presents.
 They “have long planned to encourage members of the public to make donations to select charities,” the post reminded followers, directing them to a number of organizations that support families in need.